-Therapy for Highly Dependent Adult Children
+Therapy for Highly Dependent Adult Children in Ventura

 Highly Dependent Adult Children-also referred to as “Failure to Launch” or FTL-are adults of any age who have not yet achieved independence or interdependence, and still rely on significant parental support.
 Highly Dependent Adult Children are unemployed and not meaningfully engaged in an educational or vocational training program.
 They live at home or rely on their parents to pay for their housing.
 Their parents finance their entire lifestyle, including food, phone, internet access, shelter, and entertainment.
 Highly Dependent Adult Children’s lack of “launching” is not due to severe mental illness, physical disability, or caregiver responsibilities.